amacneil/dbmate/README.md

 * Supports MySQL, PostgreSQL, and SQLite.
 * Powerful, [purpose-built DSL](https://en.wikipedia.org/wiki/SQL#Data_definition) for writing schema migrations.
 * Migrations are timestamp-versioned, to avoid version number conflicts with multiple developers.
+* Migrations are run atomically inside a transaction.
 * Supports creating and dropping databases (handy in development/test).
 * Database connection URL is definied using an environment variable (`DATABASE_URL` by default), or specified on the command line.
 * Built-in support for reading environment variables from your `.env` file.